 How to Prevent an Industrial Accident

-- Make Sure to properly Select Employees – each job is different and requires certain strengths.
-It is important to select each person for a task that fits their best quality.
+- Make Sure to Properly Select Employees – Each job is different and requires certain strengths.
+It is important to carefully select employees for tasks that best fit their skill sets.

-- Enforce Discipline Measures – All disciplinary measures should be enforced this can include warnings, lay off, terminations – depending on the severity.
+- Enforce Disciplinary Measures – All disciplinary measures should be enforced this can include warnings, lay off, terminations – depending on the severity.

 The Three Most Common Hazards

-- Fire – fires are the most common cause of an industrial accident.
-A fire can cause severe damage to physical structures, give off toxic fumes harming those in or around the fire, effect essential services damaging power supplies, and could cause an explosion.
+- Fire – Fires are the most common cause of an industrial accident.
+A fire can cause severe damage to physical structures and give off toxic fumes that harm those in or around the fire.
+Industrial fires can affect essential services by damaging power supplies, which could cause an explosion.

-- Explosion – an explosion can be characterized by a shock-wave usually heard as a loud bang.
-The indirect effects – collapsing building & debris – can cause severe injuries.
+- Explosion – An explosion can be characterized by a shock-wave usually heard as a loud bang.
+The indirect effects – collapsing building and debris – can cause severe injuries.

 If you or a loved one have been injured in an industrial accident due to the negligence of a large corporation, call Floyd Hunter Injury Law today.
 We will go over each step of your case with you, and stand up to these large companies in order to get you and your family the compensation you deserve.